Interpreting experiment data

 Here are some things you can do from an experiment's card:

-- Pause the experiment or resume recording.
+- Stop the experiment or start a new iteration.
 To learn more, read The experiment lifecycle.

 - Edit metrics connected to the experiment.
 Edit experiment metrics to start new experiments using this flag.

 - Visualize experiment data over a set period of time.
-Click the date menu to change the time period of the data you see.
+Click the iteration dropdown to select an timeframe to see:

 The data an experiment has collected is represented in a set of columns in the experiment's card.